This article was updated on June 16, 2020. Jump to the updated section here.

 Dropshipping is a popular business model in the e-commerce industry and now accounts for a third of e-commerce (Source).

 One of the significant drawbacks of dropshipping is the fact that e-commerce store owners have little control over their inventory and the shipping process.
 They focus on sales and marketing, and the shipping process happens anywhere across the globe where the supplier’s warehouse is located.
+A dropshipper might use some type of CRM or retail operations platform behind the virtual storefront that gets their products in front of customers, but they don’t manage much—if anything—in terms of fulfillment.

 International public health emergencies such as the outbreak of the coronavirus often highlight the pitfalls of the global interdependency of commerce.
-While it may not be officially there yet, Covid-2019 has all the makings of a worldwide pandemic.
+While it may not be officially there yet, Covid-19 has all the makings of a worldwide pandemic.

 How does the virus affect business and drop shippers?
 As expected, the answer from Mike Michelini, a Director of Business Development at Alpha Rock Capital, is straightforward: “Basically, everything is at a standstill.”
 He adds, “the strange part is it happened during Chinese New year – so the already long time off and standstill in China basically extended.”